noahshinn/k-state-agent/README.md

-# k-state-agent
+# KStateAgent
-A model-free agent trained to act optimally over an unsupervised-generated temporal state space written in Ocaml and Rust.
+A model-free agent trained to act optimally over an unsupervised-generated temporal state-space written in Ocaml and Rust.

+## Terminology
+A `structure` is a multi-dimensional object that captures a particular time-series.

+A `state` is a `structure` that captures a particular region of time-series structure similarity.

 ## Installation
 Build from source: